 The BusinesSuite Module for Oracle allows for configuration of environment options to activate certain features of NetWorker.
 The database module helps the Enterprise Backup Utility and NetWorker interact during backups and restores.
-This interaction

-- ensures the restoration of database files to the correct Oracle7 Server instance - compiles a history of objects backed up for the Oracle7 Server instance
+This ensures restoration of a database file to the correct Oracle7 Server instance and compiles a history of the objects backed up for that instance.